bast/help-with-supercomputers/talk.md

 ## Good to know for those asking:

 - Staff may be on rotating support duty every few weeks
-- They don't know "everything"
+- Staff does not know "everything"
 - They may not be spending all their work time on the supercomputer either
-- They may not know you
-- They may not have context
+- They may not know you and may not have context

 ---